miku/nightjet/notes/2025-05-27-lgo-51-short-talk.md

 * command line harvester for XML data; wanted zstd support
 * codebase existing and familiar
 * overall useful, somewhat easier to review code; need backwards compatibilty and one function needed more parameters
+* 181 SLOC of migration script; to port existing cache from gzip to zstd; one-time, low risk operation (it is only a cache; saved bandwidth); required additional review for special case

 The LLM suggested compression level, but I really did not care about that.